 - 1) You do not have to preset the position or home the machine before you using a Dwell Move.
-Because the Dwell Move is based on Relative Moves, it can be run from any location. - 2) The Dwell Move is stored in the internal memory of the SMD17K and can be run multiple times once it is written to the unit.
-The Dwell Move data stays in memory until power is removed, the unit is sent new Configuration Data, or a new Blend or Dwell Move is written to the unit.
-As described in Saving an Assembled Move in Flash on page 36, it is also possible to save a Dwell Move to flash memory.
-This move is restored on power up and can be run as soon as you configure your SMD17K and enter Command Mode.
+Because the Dwell Move is based on Relative Moves, it can be run from any location. - 2) The Dwell Move is stored in the internal memory of the SMD34K and can be run multiple times once it is written to the unit.
+The Dwell Move data stays in memory until power is removed, the unit is sent new Configuration Data, or a new Blend or Dwell Move is written to the SMD34K.
+As described in Saving an Assembled Move in Flash on page 38, it is also possible to save a Dwell Move to flash memory.
+This move is restored on power up and can be run as soon as you configure your SMD34K and enter Command Mode.

-- ➤ The move completes without error. - > You issue a Hold Move command through the Network Output Data.
-When this occurs, the SMD17K decelerates the move at the deceleration rate of the present segment to the Starting Speed and ends the move.
+- ➤ The move completes without error. - ➤ You toggle the Hold_Move control bit in the Network Output Data.
+When this occurs, the SMD34K decelerates the move at the deceleration rate of the present segment to the Starting Speed and ends the move.
 Note that your final position will most likely not be the one you commanded.
-A Dwell Move that is brought to a controlled stop with the Hold Move command cannot be restarted.
+A Dwell Move that is brought to a controlled stop with the Hold_Move bit cannot be restarted.

-- ➤ You issue an Immediate Stop command through the Network Output Data. - ➤ A positive transition on an input configured as an E-Stop Input. - ➤ A CW or CWW Limit Switch is reached.
+- ➤ The Immediate Stop bit makes a $0 \rightarrow 1$ transition in the Network Input Data. - ➤ A positive transition on an input configured as an E-Stop Input. - ➤ A CW or CWW Limit Switch is reached.
 If the limit that is reached is the same as the direction of travel, for example, hitting the CW limit while running a CW move, a Reset Errors command must be issued before moves are allowed in that direction again.
 If the limit that is reached is opposite the direction of travel, a Reset Errors command does not have to be issued.